Skip to main content

 Configuration uses figment for layered merging with this precedence (highest wins):

 1. Environment variables — prefixed with OS__, using __ as a nested separator.
-Example: OS__LONG_TERM_STORAGE__TYPE=gcs
+Example: OS__STORAGE__TYPE=tiered

 2. YAML file — passed via the -c / --config CLI flag

-3. Defaults — sensible development defaults (local filesystem backends, auth disabled)
+3. Defaults — sensible defaults (local filesystem backend, auth enabled)

 Key configuration sections: